techgnosis/tanzu-gitops/README.md

 ## TODO
 * Switch to Contour at some point
-* Airgapped Helm.
-Relocate images with `kbld` and use `charts-syncer` to fix the Helm charts
 * Add Tekton pipelines
 * Add a pipeline to get test-app into TAS
-* Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443, and so I can have HA control plane since I can't make A records with multiple IPs
 * When using OIDC for K8s auth, how do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.